bloomreach-forge/gallery-background-processor/src/site/markdown/index.md

-## Gallery Background Processing Module
+## Gallery Background Processing Plugin
-The Gallery Background Processing Module will move the image variant creation process from inside the upload request to a background process.
+The Gallery Background Processing Plugin will move the image variant creation process from inside the upload request to a background process.
+This can be useful when an image set has many configured variants.

-It provides an alternative gallery processor class that only creates the original and thumbnail variants directly and posts an event to a repository module, that will create the other variants in the background.
+The plugin provides an alternative gallery processor class that only creates the original and thumbnail variants directly and posts an event to a repository module, that will create the other variants in the background.

 ## Code on GitHub